rikkouri/map-list-pro-register-tracks/README.md

     });
 ```

-Were basically going to use this even listener to handle our click event on the
+We are basically going to use this even listener to handle our click event on the
 map.
 When we receive an event we will call the google maps api to add a marker
 and instruct it to remove any markers on right click.